Advocacy Grants Program: Promoting Policy Change Guidelines

 Official documents, including letters of intent, proposals, and supporting documents must be emailed to grants [at] drugpolicy [dot] org to be considered received.

-- We require a letter of intent to initiate the relationship.
-The deadline for the letter is Wednesday May 15th, 2013 at midnight (eastern).
-The letter should consist of no more than two pages that include your organization’s name and all contact information; IRS status; a brief description of how your proposal is aligned with DPA’s priorities as described below; your funding request; and the organization’s specific drug policy goals and deliverables during the fiscal year covered.
+We require a letter of intent to initiate the relationship.
+The deadline for the letter is Monday, May 15th, 2017 at midnight (Eastern).
+The letter should consist of no more than two pages that include your organization’s name and all contact information; IRS status; a brief description of how your proposal is aligned with DPA’s priorities as described below; your project-based funding request; and the organization’s specific drug policy goals and deliverables during the fiscal year covered.

 The annual Promoting Policy Change grant cycle seeks to broaden public support for drug policy reform and will fund organizations who have consistently demonstrated success utilizing strategic and innovative approaches to increase such support.
 We invite proposals designed to educate the public and policymakers about the negative consequences of current local, state or national drug policies, to promote better awareness and understanding of alternatives to current drug policies, and to broaden understanding of the extent to which punitive prohibitionist policies are responsible for most drug-related problems.

-The program provides both general operating support and project-specific grants.
+The program provides strategic grants to organizations whose projects aim to achieve maximum impact on broad drug policy reform.
 All grants are made to organizations working within the United States (although in rare exceptions we will consider proposals from Canada), with particular emphasis on state-based efforts.
 Strategic, geographic or thematic collaborations are strongly encouraged.
 Generally, the cap on grants awarded during the Promoting Policy Change annual cycle is $50,000, although most grants average between $15,000 and $25,000.

 The Program will make grants to organizations that have been invited to apply and who demonstrate a clear ability and commitment to educate the public about the need for broad drug policy reform.
 This grants fund prioritizes organizations focused on one or more of the following: